Using Personalization in Sales: How To Do It (With Examples)

 People like to feel special.
 When you present an offer as just for them — and add details that demonstrate that — they become more inclined to accept it.

 When it comes to offers, discounts and deals, adding countdowns is a popular strategy to create a sense of urgency.
-Remember when we talked about Living Video updating based on context?
+Remember when we talked about how data-driven video can update based on context?
 This is where it gets fun.

 Try incorporating a countdown into your video for a more immersive experience.
 You can send out countdown videos that update in real time based on when they’re viewed.
-Add to that, the video can address the customer by name, recommend their favorite product (based on past behavior) and include interactive CTAs to purchase, and this tactic is a powerhouse for driving sales.
+Plus, as always, the video can address the customer by name, recommend their favorite product (based on past behavior) and include interactive CTAs to purchase.
+This is how Next Generation Video is a powerhouse for driving sales.

 Tip: Personalized offers don’t have to be as complex as a video if you still want visual impact.
 Personalized GIFs can work great if you want a quick way to spotlight a new product, loyalty rewards available, a special discount and more.